kkrings/weltenbummlerpaar-backend/README.md

     tar -xzvf weltenbummlerpaar-backend-vx.x.x.tar.gz
     mkdir -p www/weltenbummlerpaar/static
-    mv weltenbummlerpaar-backend-vx.x.x www/weltenbummlerpaar/rest
+    mv weltenbummlerpaar-backend-vx.x.x www/weltenbummlerpaar/api
     rm weltenbummlerpaar-backend-vx.x.x.tar.gz
+    cd www/weltenbummlerpaar/api

 [Releases]:https://github.com/kkrings/weltenbummlerpaar-backend/releases

 In this example, the `static` sub folder would contain the front-end application.

+The second step is to configure the application by setting environment variables in a *.env* file:

+    WELTENBUMMLERPAAR_BACKEND_APP_PORT='3000'
+    WELTENBUMMLERPAAR_BACKEND_APP_PREFIX='api'
+    WELTENBUMMLERPAAR_BACKEND_DATABASE_URI='some MongoDB URI'
+    WELTENBUMMLERPAAR_BACKEND_DATABASE_AUTO_INDEX='false'
+    WELTENBUMMLERPAAR_BACKEND_IMAGE_UPLOAD_DESTINATION='some path'
+    WELTENBUMMLERPAAR_BACKEND_JWT_SECRET='some secret'
+    WELTENBUMMLERPAAR_BACKEND_CORS_ORIGINS='[]'

-The second step is to install the application's dependencies:
+The third step is to install the application's dependencies:

-    cd www/weltenbummlerpaar/rest
     npm install

+The fourth step is to build the application:

+    npm run build

-The third step is to inject an administration user into the *MongoDB* database:
+The fifth step is to inject an administration user into the *MongoDB* database:

     npm run register:admin -- \
       --username 'some user name' \
       --password 'some password'

-The fifth step is to start the application via the [PM2][] process manager.
+The sixth step is to start the application via the [PM2][] process manager.
 It allows to configure all of the application's required environment variables in its *ecosystem* file; see `app.config.js`: